masa-finance/docs/docs/masa-protocol/protocol-digital-ocean-setup.md

 ## Configure your node

-You can now configure your node to start scraping data as a worker, to fetch data from the network or to start participating in the network as a validator.
+You can now configure your node to start scraping data as a miner, to fetch data from the network or to start participating in the network as a validator.

-### Set up a scraper: Worker Node
+### Set up a scraper: Miner Node

 If you want your node to earn rewards configure it to to scrape data on the Masa Protocol.